ericselk2018/next-fast-pinball/README.md

 ### entities

 Contains all of the first class citizens (aka things or nouns) that exist in our code.

+#### Coil

+Also known as a driver.
+Common pinball hardware -- electromagnet.

 #### Flipper